 https://www.theguardian.com/technology/article/2024/may/17/uk-engineering-arup-deepfake-scam-hong-kong-ai-video

-Fake Endorsements: Scammers used deepfake videos of Martin Lewis (the UK financial advice broadcaster) in fake adverts promoting investment apps.
-Martin Lewis felt “sick” seeing deepfake scam ad on Facebook.
+Fake Endorsements: Scammers used deepfake videos of Martin Lewis — the UK financial advice broadcaster — in fake adverts promoting investment apps.
+Martin Lewis felt “sick” seeing the deepfake scam ad on Facebook.

 https://www.bbc.com/news/uk-66130785